Clifton Powell: Career

 Powell has appeared in more than one hundred films, beginning in the 1980s.
-His credits include Menace II Society (1993), Dead Presidents (1995), Why Do Fools Fall in Love (1998), Rush Hour (1998), Next Friday (2000), and its 2002 sequel, Friday After Next, Woman Thou Art Loosed (2004), and Ray (2004).
+His credits include House Party (1990), Menace II Society (1993), Dead Presidents (1995), Why Do Fools Fall in Love, Rush Hour (both 1998), Next Friday (2000), and its 2002 sequel, Friday After Next, Woman Thou Art Loosed (2004), and Ray (2004).
 He played Martin Luther King Jr. in the 1999 television film Selma, Lord, Selma.
 Powell also has had many supporting roles in smaller direct-to-video films in 2000s and 2010s.
+In the music video for Tupac's "California Love" he played the post-apocalyptic party chief "Monster," often mistaken as George Clinton.

-On television, Powell had the recurring roles on Roc, South Central, and Army Wives, and well as guest-starred on In the Heat of the Night, Murder, She Wrote, NYPD Blue, CSI: Crime Scene Investigation, and House MD.
+On television, Powell had the recurring roles on Roc, South Central, and Army Wives, and well as guest-starred on In the Heat of the Night, Murder, She Wrote, NYPD Blue, CSI: Crime Scene Investigation, and House.
 In 2016, Powell was cast as main antagonist in the Bounce TV first prime time soap opera, Saints & Sinners opposite Vanessa Bell Calloway and Gloria Reuben.

-Powell is also known for his voice acting role as Big Smoke in the 2004 video game Grand Theft Auto: San Andreas.
+Powell is also known for his voice acting role as Big Smoke in the action-adventure game Grand Theft Auto: San Andreas (2004).

 In 2017, Powell appeared in the second season of My Step Kidz.

 Personal life

 Powell was born in Washington, D.C., and grew up in Mayfair Mansions in Northeast D.C.
-Attended HD Woodson Senior High School.
-He transferred and graduated from the Duke Ellington School of the Arts.
+He attended HD Woodson Senior High School, before he transferred and graduated from the Duke Ellington School of the Arts.
 Powell is married to Kimberly, with whom he has two children.